NadimGhaznavi/xmr/_posts/2024-07-12-P2Pool-Payouts.md

 <script src="https://cdn.jsdelivr.net/npm/apexcharts"></script>
 <script src="/assets/js/P2PoolPayouts.js"></script>

 The chart below shows the Monero XMR that the mining farm has earned.
-The data is mined out of the P2Pool log continuouslyand loaded into a MongoDb backend as it arrives.
-It then calls a function that takes the periodic XMR payouts and transforms the data into a CSV format with daily totals.
-The CSV file is pushed to GitHub pages and this GitHub Formatted markdown page displays the information using a JavaScript library, ApexChart, to do the actual chart rendering.
+My code monitors the P2Pool log continuously and loads payout events into a MongoDB backend.
+The code then calls a function that extracts all XMR payouts from MongoDB and transforms the data into a CSV format with daily XMR payout totals.
+The code then calls a script to push the CSV file to this GitHub pages site.
+Finally, this *GitHub Formatted Markdown* page displays the information using a JavaScript library, ApexChart, to do the actual chart rendering.

 <div id="wrapper">
   <div id="areaChart">